-There are even people who go to extremes and say that fruit is downright poisonous.
+However, people on a low-carb diet tend to avoid fruits.
+There are even low-carbers who go to extremes and say that fruit is downright unhealthy.

-The primary goal of low-carb diets is carb restriction (duh).
+The primary goal of low-carb diets is carb restriction.

-This involves limiting the foods that are highest in carbohydrates, including the usual suspects like candy, sugary soft drinks, root vegetables like potatoes, as well as grain products like pasta and bread.
+This involves limiting the foods that contain the most carbohydrates, including candy, sugary soft drinks and root vegetables like potatoes, as well as grain products like pasta and bread.

-But fruit, despite the health halo, also tend to be fairly rich in carbohydrates, primarily the simple sugars glucose and fructose.
+But fruits, despite the health halo, also tend to be fairly rich in carbohydrates, primarily the simple sugars, glucose and fructose.

 Here is the net carb (total carbs – fiber) count for a few fruits:

-Fruits are much higher in carbohydrates than low-carb veggies, but low in carbs compared to foods like bread or pasta.
+Fruits are much higher in carbs than low-carb veggies but lower in carbs than foods like bread or pasta.

 It’s important to keep in mind that not all low-carb diets are the same.
 There is no clear definition of exactly what constitutes a low-carb diet.